Southwest Monsoon to hit Odisha in next 3 days

 Southwest Monsoon advances into more states, slightly cloudy weather in Bengaluru

-The Met centre has also forecast thunderstorm, lightning and heavy rainfall in several parts of the state till June 12.
+The Met Centre has also forecast thunderstorm, lightning and heavy rainfall in several parts of the state till June 12.

 As sea condition is likely to remain rough, fishermen have been advised not to venture into the sea between Wednesday and Friday.
 Those in the deep sea have been asked to return to the coast immediately.